 Bernadette (Bernie) McKernan has lived in the Hyde Park Estate for almost 14 years.
 She is a qualified chartered accountant who worked in Deloitte Corporate Finance for many years.
 More recently she has held strategic change roles in the corporate sector.
 Bernie is also a co-opted member of the finance committee at the Trust for London, an independent charitable foundation which aims to tackle poverty and inequality in London.

 Dr Allen Zimbler (BA Hons, MBA, PhD (Psychology)) has lived in Hyde Park Square since 2000 and is Chairman of the Hyde Park Estate Association.
 A former Full Professor of Business Administration at the University of the Witwatersrand in Johannesburg, he retired in 2016 as an Executive Director of Investec Bank Plc in London.
 He is Chairman of the Hyde Park Square Garden Committee and of the Hyde Park Paddington Safer Neighbourhood Ward Panel.
-He is also Chairman of Governors of Morpeth High School in Tower Hamlets, is the Middle Warden of the Worshipful Company of Carpenters, is a member of the Honourable Society of the Knights of the Round Table, a Director of the Archbishop Tutu African Leadership Institute, and Chairman of the Ju/‘hoansi Development Fund, responsible for building five entry-level village schools for young Khoisan children in Northern Namibia.
+He is also Chairman of Governors of Morpeth High School in Tower Hamlets, is the Senior Warden of the Worshipful Company of Carpenters, is a member of the Honourable Society of the Knights of the Round Table, a Director of the Archbishop Tutu African Leadership Institute, and Chairman of the Ju/‘hoansi Development Fund, responsible for building five entry-level village schools for young Khoisan children in Northern Namibia.

 Kay Buxton is a chartered planner and a member of the Royal Town Planning Institute.
 She began working in Paddington in 1998, after a tenure at Westminster City Council and various planning and community planning roles in London.
 With a background of 20+ years in urban policy and stakeholder engagement Kay was involved in the setting up one of the first BIDs in London, PaddingtonNow, and London’s 50th BID, Marble Arch London.
 Kay heads up these BIDs, and the Paddington Partnership, a developer-led collective in the Paddington Opportunity Area.
 Kay also sits on the Marylebone Forum Steering Group, for Marble Arch London BID, ensuring that the approach to our boundary with Edgware Road is co-ordinated.